ndench/ndench.github.io/_posts/2020-06-30-whats-new-in-php-q2-2020.md

 other interesting things that have been happening in the PHP world.
 Recently, we've had an absolute ton of progress on PHP 8.0.

+In fact, there has been so much progress on PHP 8.0 that I am under no illusions on how the PHP core team kept entertained during COVID-19 lockdows!
+I've selected my favourite and most important changes for this post.

 ## PHP

 Jordi Boggiano released the latest [PHP Version Stats](https://blog.packagist.com/php-versions-stats-2020-1-edition/)